Troubleshoot macOS Proxy Settings Access

 Description

-In some corner cases, the Fiddler Everywhere client might not access the macOS network settings (for example, due to administrative restrictions, firewall settings, etc.).
-The technique demonstrated in this article will allow you to manually test the access to the active network adapter and its proxy settings on macOS.
+In some corner cases, the Fiddler Everywhere client might not access the macOS network settings—for example, due to administrative restrictions, firewall settings, and so on.
+How can I manually test the access to the active network adapter and its proxy settings on macOS?

 Accessing the Active Network Adapter Name

-Create a Shell file via your preferred IDE.
-For demonstration purposes, we will name ours test.sh
+Create a Shell file through your preferred IDE.
+For demonstration purposes, name this file as

 -

 The output from the above commands will vary depending on the OS network settings that are in place.
-You can use the output to troubleshoot your OS network settings with and without Fiddler Everywhere capturing mode.
-For example, when FIddler Everywhere is properly set to capture traffic and capturing mode is ON, the getsecurewebproxy option should returng the Fiddler proxy (by default this is 127.0.0.1:8866).
+You can use the output to troubleshoot your OS network settings with and without the Fiddler Everywhere capturing mode.
+For example, when Fiddler Everywhere is properly set to capture traffic and the capturing mode is ON, the getsecurewebproxy option will return the Fiddler proxy.
+By default, the Fiddler proxy is 127.0.0.1:8866

 Enabled: No